Viet281101/OpenCV_Python/README.md

 #### This project is done bit by bit in order of steps on OpenCV Python Doc:
 https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html

 - The link of the images:
 https://norma-2d.itch.io/space-backgrounds-pack

-You need to install the opencv python to see this project, so simple with this command:
+You may need to install the _*opencv-python*_ to see this project, so simple with this command:
 ```
 ~$ pip3 install opencv-python
 ```